ethack/qmk_firmware/keyboards/crkbd/keymaps/ethack/README.md

 - Missing equals from keymap.
 - For left thumb cluster try: lctl/tab, space/edit, bspc/num
 - Typing IPs on the number layer is really difficult due to the period placement.
 I think I should shift the numberpad over one even if it doesn't make the lining up so nice.
+- I often need to put in a space when I use the mouse to place the cursor.
+There's no space on the left hand anymore.
+    - Space is on both halves now.
+- Autoshift also gets in the way of holding down the jk keys in vim.
+I miss that the most and I'm not sure I use the autoshift feature anyway.
+I instinctually reach for the shift key.
+But I think I could train myself to use it.
+But I don't have any other use for the shift keys then right now and they work well as ().
+    - Disabled autoshift.
+- Sometimes I hold the number pad keys too long and get the shifted keys.
+Switch these to the numberpad keycodes.
+    - Should be taken care of by disabling auto-shift.
+- My pinky gets too tired hitting backspace all the time.
+Remap this to something else.
+    - It is now '-'
+    - I use - quite a bit.
+I wonder if I could have it on my default layer somewhere.
+Maybe LALT or BKSP.
+    - Will try backspace first and see how that goes.
+But LALT might be better as I don't already have muscle memory for that one.
+- **I rarely use the LALT key under my right thumb.** Also, this key doesn't have a second function.
+Maybe backspace or delete?
+Or another tab?
+    - This is now delete on press and LALT on hold.
+I use LALT for alt-tab more often now.
+- Be able to hold delete or backspace.
+    - Put these on edit and symbol layers.